JaakkoLipp/SYS-Projects/README.md

 ## Overview

-The `my-grep` program is a simplified version of the Unix `grep` utility.
-It searches for lines containing a specified search term in one or more files and prints those lines to the standard output.
-If no file is provided, `my-grep` reads from standard input (stdin), allowing it to be used in a pipeline of commands.
+The `my-grep` program searches for lines containing a specified search term in one or more files and prints those lines to the standard output.
+If no file is provided, `my-grep` reads from standard input (stdin).

 ## Usage